 Founded by Mike Zanconato, the company is located in Sutton, Massachusetts, United States.

 Zullo is one of Italy’s classic steel brands.
-It is founded by Tiziano Zullo and its workshop is located in a few kilometres from Lake Garda, Italy.
+It is founded by Tiziano Zullo and its workshop is located in a few kilometers from Lake Garda, Italy.

 Tiziano Zullo was born in 1952 at Stallavena, a small village close to Verona in the North of Italy.
 His family came from “Zulli”, a little mountain village.
 Tiziano started racing at the age of fourteen.
 He road raced in the summer, and spent the winters racing cyclo-cross.
 He raced for about ten years in both regional and national races.
 In the early seventies, Tiziano came into contact with the world of frame building through the Italian artisans that were renowned for their skills.
 Soon, he too was building frames.